 Socks on Sale

 Strategically shopping for socks can pay off.
-Colors are often updated once or twice per year, and when this happens, the older colorways are usually available at a steep discount.
+Colors are often updated once or twice per year, and when this happens, the older colorways are usually available at a discount.

 Comfort

 When testing this metric, we considered many variables that contribute to comfort.
 This includes panels of cushioning, relative thickness, and snugness of fit.
 We note how each pair feels during low and high-intensity exercise, specifically backpacking, hiking, and running over technical and smooth surfaces.
 After taking on challenges that push our physical limits, we lay back and observe which is most comfortable for lounging.
 Socks that fit well with midweight cushioning and a Merino wool composition are typically the most comfortable around the house or fire.
 Thick wool winter socks are usually most comfortable for sleeping.
 Those that are a tube of fabric without strategic architecture are less comfortable for adventuring many miles.
-This review is for both men and women, so we note which socks are unisex and which have designs that are specific to both men and women.
+This review is for both men and women, so we note which socks are unisex and which have designs specific to both men and women.

 Cushioning Ample Cushioning